cstarkjp/Langevin/docs/index.md

 !!! note "This is a work in progress"
     `langevin` is under active development as part of a research effort.
-    If you are interested in using it, or even better, interested in collaborating in its development, please contact the maintainer.
+    If you are interested in using it, or even better, interested in collaborating in its development, please contact the maintainer cstarkjp@gmail.com.

 ###  _Tools for integrating APT-type Langevin equations_